1. Avoid Long, Cluttered Sentences

 14. Get Some Guests

-Guest posting isn’t dead, and will never hurt your digital marketing strategy.
+In 2021, guest posting isn’t dead, and will never hurt your digital marketing strategy.
 Reaching out to industry professionals for a guest blog post is a great way to make some headway in a particular niche industry.

 If you’re an established business, create an entire marketing plan around a celebrity popular with your audience.
 Throw a contest such as the National Pork Board did with celebrity chef, Guy Fieri in the “Search for the Next Pork Personality” contest.
 By submitting a video on National Pork Board’s website, three lucky finalists get to meet Guy and compete for $5,000 dollars in a cook-off.
 Also, they launched in Des Moines, IA (Iowa provides 28% of America’s pork), so they obviously had done their demographic research.